SkyKings-Guild/Guides/guides/lone-adventurer.md

 entrance of the island just past the shop on your right.

-Your first interaction is to tell you to collect Ender Armor pieces, if you continue to talk to you he'll suggest that you kill 5 Enderman - do so to aquire another quest where he'll offer you a void sword for 200,000 coins, of course if you think the sword you have is better you can deny this offer, if you think you make a mistake you can go back to Rusty and buy it.
+Your first interaction is to tell you to collect Ender Armor pieces, if you continue to talk to you he'll suggest that you kill 5 Enderman - do so to acquire another quest where he'll offer you a void sword for 200,000 coins, of course if you think the sword you have is better you can deny this offer, if you think you make a mistake you can go back to Rusty and buy it.